GAURAV-DEEP01/MiniServer/Readme.md

 # Mini Server

-Mini Server is a lightweight C++ HTTP/1.1 server built from scratch it's easy modifiable and has simple routing API.
+Mini Server is a lightweight C++ HTTP/1.1 server built from scratch it's easily modifiable and has simple routing API.

 ## Features